centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 centreon -u admin -p 'centreon' -a APPLYCFG -v 1
 ```

-You can execute using the poller name:
+You can execute the command using the poller name:

 ``` shell
 centreon -u admin -p 'centreon' -a APPLYCFG -v "Remote Poller"